cyanbun96/sdlwinquake/README.md

 ------Use the new -forceoldrender flag to disable

+-High resolution support

+---Maximum tested is 16K, 2000 times bigger that 320x200

+---Defined by MAXHEIGHT and MAXWIDTH in r_shared.h and d_ifacea.h

+---Can probably be set higher for billboard gaming

 -Non-square pixels for 320x200 and 640x400 modes

 ---Can be forced on other modes with -stretchpixels